fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-209. ### Does the statics object work with ES6 classes in React?
+209. ### What is Kept in vendor directory of Laravel?

      No, `statics` only works with `React.createClass()`: